MicrosoftDocs/windows-dev-docs/hub/powertoys/grouppolicy.md

 Supported on PowerToys 0.85.0 or later.

-This policy configures, if the template filenames are shown with extension or not.
+This policy configures if the template filenames are shown with extension or not.

 If you enable this policy, the setting is enabled and the extension is hidden.